v-cakoll/docs.it-it/docs/standard/serialization/examples-of-xml-serialization.md

 public class Address
 {
     // The XmlAttribute attribute instructs the XmlSerializer to serialize the
-    // Name field as an XML attribute instead of an XML element (the
+    // Name field as an XML attribute instead of an XML element (XML element is
-    // default behavior).
+    // the default behavior).
     [XmlAttribute]
     public string Name;
     public string Line1;